sakshammishra112/Function-Frontend-Project/README.md

 * User Name Setting: Users can set their names associated with their Ethereum addresses.
 * Deposit Ether: Users can deposit Ether into their accounts, which gets recorded on the blockchain.
 * Withdraw Funds: Users can withdraw funds from their accounts, ensuring proper balance checks and error handling.
+* In-Game Store: Users can burn tokens to purchase in-game items which are stored in their inventory.
+* In-Game Balance: Users can also check their in game balance.
+* In-Game Inventory: Users can also check their in game inventory item.
 * The contract utilizes Solidity's features such as events, error handling with require and revert statements, and access control through owner verification.
 These features ensure the contract's reliability, security, and user-friendliness.

 ## Frontened interaction